temporaer/wurzel/README.markdown

     Most of the MRI image volume does not belong to the root.
 You can avoid determining its connectivity (which takes a lot of time) by choosing a maximum distance from the root you want to explore.
+  - `max-void-dist`: Cut off branches where you need to cross this many millimeters of below-noise-level space.
+E.g. if you have underground weed that is not connected to the root, but the root is largely connected, you can use this parameter to remove the weed.
   - `leaf-select-method`:
     a voxel is considered to be a leaf node if it is above `start-threshold` *and* its distance to the root node is less than `total-len-thresh` *and*